Emerson Harkin

 Hi!
 I'm Emerson. 👋

-I'm a Ph.D. candidate in neuroscience at the University of Ottawa with Richard Naud.
+I'm a computational neuroscience post-doc in the Dayan lab at the Max Planck Institute for Biological Cybernetics.
 My scientific dream is to find a one-sentence explanation of what serotonin does in the brain.
 My approach revolves around merging top-down ideas about what the serotonin system should do with bottom-up constraints about what it could do.

 I also work on creating and applying new approaches to single neuron modelling that are simple and interpretable to physiologists.
 I'm interested in reinforcement learning, computational statistics, writing data analysis code that people will actually use, and about a hundred other things.